 Image

-The Institute centers Black lives, Black thought and Black liberation.
+The Institute centers Black lives, Black thought, and Black liberation.

 Through a novel approach and bold vision, participants of the Institute develop a liberatory consciousness through healing the hurts of internalized racism.
 The Institute gives Black leaders in the Eastern Missouri and Southern Illinois region the opportunity to name, reckon with and heal from racial trauma and the pervasive effects of internalized and structural racism.